 … because wine guys Francis and Tom very much believe that what we eat and drink play a major part in how we feel.
 Which is why they set up their import business in the first place – to provide a platform for Europe’s leading natural wine producers (people who avoid chemicals and/or buy organically farmed fruit), and Cadet is essentially that business in physical form.
 They also want to make good wine more accessible which is why, alongside a longer wine list, they also have a regularly changing menu of wines by the glass which, like the food menu, is also scribbled up in chalk behind the bar.
 If you’re unsure of what to try, then you can either close your eyes, spin around and point at the blackboard – accepting whatever your finger ends up pointing at – or, perhaps more sensibly, ask Francis, Tom or whoever’s working that night to advise you.

 …they’re very well drilled.

-NOTE: Cadet is open for lunch, dinner and drinks all week.
+NOTE: Cadet is open Wed-Fri evenings, and all day on weekends.
 For more information, or to book, visit their website here.